What kinds of trips do we specialize in?

 There is good backcountry skiing on Mt Yotei, which provides about 1,300 meters of vertical on a good day.
 The top few hundred meters

-are typically wind affected to the point of being not skiable.
+are typically wind affected to the point of sometimes not being skiable.
 On a clear day it is possible to ski in to the crater for an unforgettable ski experience.
-There are surrounding mountains
+There are surrounding

 How about backcountry skiing in Central Hokkaido?